nicosouv/lagoon/DAEMON.md

-# SlackShip Background Daemon
+# Lagoon Background Daemon

-The SlackShip daemon is a background service that runs independently from the UI application, providing real-time message synchronization and notifications even when the app is closed.
+The Lagoon daemon is a background service that runs independently from the UI application, providing real-time message synchronization and notifications even when the app is closed.

 ## Architecture